 - Remember that often it really isn’t about you, though the impact of a bully’s behavior is very real.

 - Reach out to others outside of the hierarchy for help and perspective.
-If your organization has a confidential, respected Employee Assistance Program, (EAP), use it!
+If your organization has a confidential, respected employee assistance program, use it!

 - Maintain your professionalism at all times.